ilyub/BACKUP-2022-09-06-typescript-framework/docs/classes/facade_implementations_lang_dictionary_Definitions.Definitions.md

 ▸ **has**(`key`): key is Transforms<keyof Word\>

-Checks if dictionary has word.
+Checks that dictionary has word.

 #### Parameters